Professional LiabilityView our Specialists in Professional Liability

 4 New Square are renowned for being the top set in the field of Professional Liability.

-Shortlisted for the ‘Professional Negligence Set of the Year‘ (2018) award by Chambers & Partners UK.
-Justin Fenwick QC and Scott Allen were awarded Professional Negligence Silk and Junior of the Year 2018.
+We are currently shortlisted for the ‘Professional Negligence Set of the Year‘ (2019) award by Chambers & Partners UK with Roger Stewart QC also nominated for Silk of the Year and both Amanda Savage and Clare Dixon nominated for Junior of the Year.

 Chambers regularly win the Chambers & Partners ‘Professional Negligence Set of the Year’ and Members of Chambers have regularly won silk or junior of the year in this area and individuals have been recognised as ‘stars’ in the directories.
 Moreover, we have more individuals ranked in the Legal 500 and Chambers & Partners for professional negligence than any other set.
 In short we boast not only star individuals but unrivalled strength in depth.